Line Friends: ROY6

-ROY6 is a character brand created by Chinese Millennial's idol Roy Wang, in collaboration with global character brand, Line Friends.
+ROY6 is a character brand created by Chinese Millennial idol Roy Wang, in collaboration with the global character brand, Line Friends.

 China's first and world's second FRIENDS CREATORS project, Roy Wang participated in every step, starting from initial sketches and storytelling to product planning.
-Videos of Roy Wang designing ROY6 are uploaded on the roy6 YouTube Channel.
+Videos of Roy Wang designing ROY6 are uploaded on the ROY6 YouTube Channel.

 ROY6 was officially released by Line Friends in November 2018.

-Character information

-Royan is a lion-looking sun descended upon earth from the sky, gives splendid sunlight to the people with his shiny mane.